ppatoria/algometix/content/blog/cpu_cache/multicore-caching/false-sharing/partitioned_array_processing_and_false_sharing.md

 }
 ---

-## **Scenario: Impact of Adjacent Element Modification While Loop Processing with Separate Indices**
+## **Scenario: Impact of Adjacent Element Modification During Parallel Loop Processing**

-- Threads process separate parts of an array, but **adjacent elements share the same cache line**.
+- Threads process separate parts of an array.
+When adjacent array elements reside within the same cache line, modifications by different threads can lead to performance degradation.
-- Example: Each thread processes a **different index**, but due to cache alignment, they keep invalidating each other's work.
+- This is because even though threads are working on logically distinct elements, cache line invalidation forces threads to reload data unnecessarily.

-### **Figure showing false sharing when adjacent array indices share the same cache line.**
+### **False Sharing Illustration**

 ![False Sharing: Adjacent array indices share the same cache line](/diagrams/false_sharing_adjacent_array_indices.png)

-### **Code: Parallel Order Book Modification with Potential False Sharing**
+### **Code: Parallel Order Book Modification (Illustrating Potential False Sharing)**

-#### Introduction to the Order Book and Price Level Orders
+#### Introduction to Order Books and Price Level Orders

-In financial markets, an **order book** is a real-time list of buy and sell orders for a particular asset.
-Each order has:
+In financial markets, an **order book** aggregates buy and sell orders for an asset.
+Each order specifies:

 1.  **Price**: The price at which the order is placed.
-2. **Volume**: The amount of the asset to be bought or sold at the specified price.
+2.  **Volume**: The amount of the asset to be bought or sold at that price.

-Orders are placed at various price levels, and each level represents a price point in the order book.
+Orders are grouped by price level, representing the available buy and sell interest at different price points.

 #### Code Breakdown